joreilly86/PowerShell-Chatbot-GPT/readme.md

 **Method 1: Simple Chat (For single lines)**

-1. When the chatbot is ready, it will say:
+1. When the chatbot is ready, it will show: `You:`
-    `You (Type a message, or type 'PASTE' to enter multi-line mode):`
 2. Simply type your question and press **`Enter`**.

 This is best for quick questions or commands.